Sunday, 27 April 2025

 For three consecutive years Red Rum dominated Aintree, almost took a mortgage out on the racecourse and firmly believed that it was untouchable and unsurpassable.
 The very presence of Red Rum could swell the numbers on any race meeting by the thousand since it was the smoothest, silkiest and stylish horse the world had ever seen.

-In 1973 a horse called Crisp was miles away from the pursuing pack, heading frantically towards the finishing line.
+In 1973, a horse called Crisp was miles away from the pursuing pack, heading frantically towards the finishing line.
 This looked like a formality, a one horse race with no horse even remotely close to it and all Crisp had to negotiate were the final fences before sprinting for victory.
 Then Crisp completely ran out of steam, energy seeping away, flagging forlornly and gasping for breath.
 Crisp became slower and slower, legs now buckling under and clearly betraying the trust of the punters who had backed it in the bookmakers.

-Meanwhile, behind Crisp, the horse who would achieve legendary status Red Rum started galloping flat out with and just determined to hunt down Crisp with an unforgettable turn of pace that was quite startling.
+Meanwhile, behind Crisp, the horse who would achieve legendary status Red Rum, started galloping flat out with real conviction and just determined to hunt down Crisp with an unforgettable turn of pace that was quite startling.
 Once it had got going there was no stopping Red Rum.
 Tommy Stack and Brian Fletcher, who would become one of the most polished jockeys Britain had ever produced, did what they had to, bodies purposefully hunched over in the saddle, playfully slapping Red Rum on the back as it flashed past the winning line.
 It was one of the most uplifting and rewarding moments horse racing had ever seen.

 For the next two years Red Rum would win the National with an almost effortless ease and an inner confidence that defied belief, a suave gentleman who had just walked into the Garrick, spread out the Financial Times in front of him, poured himself a triumphant brandy and then lit up a cigar just for good measure.
 Red Rum even appeared on BBC's Sports Personality of the Year as if he belonged in exalted human company.
 Red Rum had deserved this one evening in the TV spotlight.
 Who could argue?